 I read recently that thousands of churches close their doors every year.
 Who knows how many others are on life support?
 We live in a time when churches need revitalization and renewal.
 The eternal destiny of people depend on the faithful witness of local churches.
+Here are 10 poisons that will kill any church.

 As I think about churches dying, I’m reminded there are certain poisons that are causes of death.
 I call them poisons because they are deadly, but they are avoidable.
 The churches that die from them do so by their own hand.